Wednesday, March 5, 2008

 {v1, t1}, {v2, t2}, ... {vn, tn}

 This extremely simple form is all you need to record texts that contain thousands of versions.
 It is a form of digital text that trades complexity for mere size, and size is something modern computers are very good at handling.
 The structure of the document is implied by the intersection of the versions of each fragment.
 For example, to read a single version all you need to do is read through the list, picking out the fragments that belong to it.
-Searching all versions or comparing any two versions to find out what is different is just as easy.
+Other common operations, such as comparing two texts to find the differences, or printing the variants of a particular range within a given version are just as easy.

 The mathematical basis for this model

 This form is equivalent to a 'graph', a set of intermingling paths that start at one point, branch, rejoin and split again, until they all join back together at the end.
-It can be proven, and has been, in a paper which has recently been accepted by the International Journal of Human-Computer Studies, that these two forms of multi-version text, namely:
+It has been proven in the paper cited below in the International Journal of Human-Computer Studies, that these two forms of multi-version text, namely:

 are equivalent, that is, we can transform one into the other and back again with no loss of information.
 This kind of solid mathematical basis is in contrast to previous attempts at representing versions and overlapping structures in digital text, all of which were based on markup, which can only efficiently represent hierarchical structures.
 As many humanists and linguists have discovered, natural texts in their disciplines are much more frequently overlapping in structure than they are hierarchical.